PaddleOCR-VL: Boosting Multilingual Document Parsing via a 0.9B Ultra-Compact Vision-Language Model: Evaluation

 We measured the end-to-end inference speed and GPU usage on the OmniDocBench v1.0 dataset, processing PDF files in batches of 512 on a single NVIDIA A100 GPU.
 By "end-to-end", we mean that the inference time was measured from providing the PDF file path as input to the complete generation of the Markdown text.
 For MonkeyOCR, dots.ocr, and MinerU, inference was run with the vLLM backend and the default configuration (including the KV cache settings).
 The generated Markdown text was tokenized with the "cl100k\_base" tokenizer to compute the number of output tokens.
 For dots.ocr specifically, 200 threads were used for concurrent page processing, and the Base64-encoded image content in the produced Markdown text was replaced with a dummy path (UUID-based, prefixed with "images/" and suffixed with ".png") to ensure a reasonable token count.

 Table~\ref{tab:inference_performance} provides a comprehensive comparison of inference efficiency across different methods.
-The proposed PaddleOCR-VL demonstrates clear and consistent advantages in both processing speed and memory efficiency.
-When deployed with the vLLM backend, it achieves 15.8\% higher page throughput and 14.2\% higher token throughput than the leading baseline, MinerU2.5, establishing itself as the most efficient solution overall.
-In addition, PaddleOCR-VL achieves notable memory savings, using roughly 40\% less GPU memory than dots.ocr while sustaining significantly faster processing.
-These results collectively confirm that PaddleOCR-VL attains state-of-the-art inference efficiency through a balanced optimization of speed and memory usage, making it highly suitable for real-world, high-throughput document understanding scenarios.
+The proposed PaddleOCR-VL demonstrates clear and consistent advantages in processing speed.
+When deployed with the FastDeploy\footnote{https://github.com/PaddlePaddle/FastDeploy} backend, it achieves 53.1\% higher page throughput and 50.9\% higher token throughput than the leading baseline, MinerU2.5, establishing itself as the most efficient solution overall.
+These results collectively confirm that PaddleOCR-VL attains state-of-the-art inference efficiency through a balanced optimization of speed, making it highly suitable for real-world, high-throughput document understanding scenarios.